Amalia Margaryan: 2018–present: Depi Evratesil and First Music Video

 In 2018 Armenian Public Television again announced the national selection of the Armenian contestant to the Eurovision Song Contest – Depi Evratesil.
 This time participants had to present their own songs, which in case of winning should have been sung on the Eurovision stage.
-Amalia decided to take part one more time.
-This was the first time she performed her own co-authored song "Waiting for the sun" (music & lyrics by Amalia Margaryan & Vahram Yanikyan).
+Amalka decided to take part one more time.
+This was the first time she performed her own co-authored song "Waiting for the sun" (music & lyrics by Amalka Margaryan & Vahram Yanikyan).
 She was warmly welcomed by the Armenian and European audience, moreover, she was one of the hot favorites of the year to win the contest.
 She reached the final stage.
-After a successful performance in Depi Evratesil, in 2018 Amalia received an offer to take part in the famous Romanian "Cerbul de Aur" competition, which was held in Brașov.
-During the competition, Amalia performed her co-authored song "Waiting for the Sun" as well as the song "Promit" by the famous Romanian singer Paula Seling.
-Amalia took the 4th place.
-In 2018 Amalia was amongst the Armenian jury members f the Junior Eurovision Song Contest 2018 and in 2019 as a member of the Armenian jury for the Eurovision Song Contest 2019.
+After a successful performance in Depi Evratesil, in 2018 Amalka received an offer to take part in the famous Romanian "Cerbul de Aur" competition, which was held in Brașov.
+During the competition, Amalka performed her co-authored song "Waiting for the Sun" as well as the song "Promit" by the famous Romanian singer Paula Seling.
+Amalka took the 4th place.
+In 2018 Amalka was amongst the Armenian jury members of the Junior Eurovision Song Contest 2018 and in 2019 as a member of the Armenian jury for the Eurovision Song Contest 2019.

-In May 2019, Amalia performed at the Karen Demirchyan Sports and Concert Complex at a concert dedicated to the 95th anniversary of the great chansonnier Charles Aznavour, where she shared the stage together with world-famous French singers Patrick Fiori, Hélène Ségara, and Slimane and many others.
-During the concert, Amalia performed Charles Aznavour's song "Cleopatra" (lyrics by Marine Gyulumyan).
+In May 2019, Amalka performed at the Karen Demirchyan Sports and Concert Complex at a concert dedicated to the 95th anniversary of the great chansonnier Charles Aznavour, where she shared the stage together with world-famous French singers Patrick Fiori, Hélène Ségara, and Slimane and many others.
+During the concert, Amalka performed Charles Aznavour's song "Cleopatra" (lyrics by Marine Gyulumyan).
 The song was presented to the audience for the first time and was well warmly welcomed by the audience.
-In the fall of 2019, Amalia released her second song, this time with a music video.
-The authors of the song "Another Chapter" are Amalia Margaryan and Vahram Yanikyan.
+In the fall of 2019, Amalka released her second song, this time with a music video.
+The authors of the song "Another Chapter" are Amalka and Vahram Yanikyan.
 The video is directed by Hrant Movsisyan.
 The cello part of the video is performed by famous Armenian musician Artyom Manukyan.
 In June 2021 "Welcome to Ethernity" movie by Hrant Movsisyan was released in Armenia.
-The soundtrack of the movie was written by Amalia Margaryan Franklin Avetisyan.
-In September 2021 Amalia released her third song "Hear Me" with a music video.
-The authors of the song are Amalia Margaryan, Vahram Yanikyan.
+The soundtrack of the movie was written by Amalka and Franklin Avetisyan.
+In September 2021 Amalka released her third song "Hear Me" with a music video.
+The authors of the song are Amalka, Vahram Yanikyan.
 The music video was directed by Hrant Movsisyan.
 This is the second collaboration with the director after "Another Chapter song".
 "Hear Me" is a song about the lack of humanity, the hunger of souls, and people who have no values.
 The music video of the song was shot in 2020, in Dilijan (Armenia) but the premiere was postponed because of the Pandemic and 44-day Artsakh war.
-At the end of the year, Amaliya is planning to release her first musical album.
+At the end of the year, Amalka is planning to release her first musical album.